 6) Kotak Securities: They are one more well know name in Financial services and with their bank branches in big cities they are able to cater to clients in big cities.
 There online service is decent but brokerage is not that competitive.
 You can find detailed review about Kotak Security here.

 7) Reliance Money: They came with a bang but lately have lost a lot of sheen from their name.
 There have been lots of question about their business practices.
 You can find detailed review about reliance money here.

 Apart from this, some other notable names in brokerage industry in India are Karvy, Axis direct and SBI cap.

 After reading the list, I hope you will be able to select the right brokers for your needs.
 Do remember that brokerage is important but should not be the only reason to select the broker.
 Talk to some of them, get a feel and ask any question you may have from them.
 Once you are comfortable only then open an account with them.

 I understand that some of you would say that this list is missing some of the major Brokers in India but I have tried my level best to common up with this list.
 If you feel that I have missed someone, do let me know in the comments.

-If you still have some questions about the what would be the best broker for you, do put in a comment and I would try to suggest what would be the best fit for you.
+If you still have some questions about who would be the best broker for you, please provide your details here and we would call you and try to answer all your questions.